“Now this I say lest anyone should deceive you with persuasive words.”

 We must not surrender to glib and sometimes convincing arguments of false teachers.
 The ignorant and unwary in our day still fall to specious arguments because they are ignorant of God’s Word.

-The true Christian should have such a grip on truth that he or she will not listen to specious and seductive arguments.
+The true Christian should have such a grip on truth that they will not listen to specious and seductive arguments.